 - datos para navegar: literally “data to surf,” using one or both of these words will help you express a desire to have internet or “GBs” (gigas) included in your plan

-Now, first thing’s first― you must decide if you will use your American phone or buy a new device altogether for Spain.
+Now, first thing’s first—you must decide if you will use your current phone or buy a new device altogether for Spain.
+Our personal experience involves original phones from the US so we will use that example.
 Using your American phone might feel like the most comfortable option but keep in mind that you will need to ‘unlock’ your phone in order to use it with a European SIM card and this might affect your plan back home.
-I highly recommend talking to your American phone company before leaving for Spain to find out what their policy is.
-Some companies will unlock it for you themselves whereas others will tell you that unlocking will break your contract, resulting in fees and issues with service upon your return.
+In most cases, it is considered a breach of contract (especially if you are still making payments on your phone in the US), so be leery about unlocking your phone without researching first!
+We highly recommend talking to your American phone company before leaving for Spain to find out what their policy is.
+Some companies will unlock it for you themselves whereas others will tell you that unlocking the phone will result in fees and issues with service upon your return.

 Pro Tip: Shop around at a chain like The Phone House to get an idea of the models available as well as the phone plans of all the major phone companies.
 Whether you talk with an associate and purchase your phone/SIM there or simply grab their catalog to peruse at home and then go to the company of your choice, this can save you time and money as you’ll be able to compare side-by-side and choose the plan that works best for.